HohlbeinLab/AnalyseDirectionality/README.md

 </details>

 # Citation
-If you use this software for your paper, please cite [Rotated Fourier transform (RFT) enables the quantification of anisotropic structure in high-moisture plant-protein extrudates](). doi:TBD.
+If you use this software for your paper, please cite [Rotated Fourier transform (RFT) enables the quantification of anisotropic structure in high-moisture plant-protein extrudates](https://doi.org/10.26434/chemrxiv-2025-g0rcx). doi:10.26434.